Best Banjo Pickups – Buyer’s Guide and Reviews

 You can fit in on dual-coordinator rod banjos and can be modified to fit single-rod banjos.

 The one downside is installation.
-Unless you know what you’re going, it might be a little tricky to install on your own so professional installation is recommended.
+Unless you know what you’re doing, it might be a little tricky to install on your own, so professional installation is recommended.

 Features: